 Part 6.
 Preventing Injection and Cross-Site Scripting (XSS) Attacks

-Next up is blocking injection attacks that aim to compromise a site with malware, and/or send malicious code to website visitors.
+Next up is blocking injection attacks that aim to compromise a site with malware and/or send malicious code to website visitors.

-These are the type of attacks that most people imagine when we talk about malware, and the type of attacks we all dread.
+These are the type of attacks that most people imagine when we talk about malware and the type of attacks we all dread.
 They’re terrible for our visitors, terrible for our reputation and SEO, and they’re a HUGE PIA to clean up.
 10,000 websites get blacklisted by Google every single day because of these types of hacks.
-If your website gets blacklisted, say goodbye to 95% of your organic traffic.
+If your website gets blacklisted, you can say goodbye to 95% of your organic traffic.

 Web Application Firewall (WAF)

 A good WAF enhances every aspect of your website’s security, including everything we’ve already discussed.

 GridPane comes with 3 Web Application Firewall integrations:

 6G and 7G are great for most small business websites, and 7G is my WAF of choice for all my other websites.
 They do a great job, and they’re lightweight, and 7G even allows you to add your own custom rules.